Olenjan/ItemGenerator/Definitions.md

 	Playspace 	- The total volume within 'scene' enclosed by 'surface(s)' where gameplay can occur

 	Object 			- A non-abstract 'Entity', with physical form, within a 'playspace' that cannot exit the 'playspace'.
 Is not a 'surface'
 	Prop 			- An 'object' within 'playspace' that enhances visual detail and ambiance.
-Can have basic 'Entity behavior' Destructible 	- A temporary 'prop' that can be removed from the 'playspace' through interaction Actor			- An autonomous 'Object' that has controlled 'Entity behavior'
+May have basic scripted 'Entity behavior' Destructible 	- A temporary 'prop' that can be removed from the 'playspace' through interaction Actor			- An autonomous 'Object' that has controlled 'Entity behavior'